bogdan0083/github-code-viewer/README.md

 - [Next.js](https://nextjs.org/)
 - [TailwindCSS](https://tailwindcss.com/)
 - [Playwright](https://playwright.dev/)
+- [DALLE-mini](https://huggingface.co/spaces/dalle-mini/dalle-mini) - The logo for the project is generated from this gorgeous tool.
+Isn't that black octopus cute? :)

 Also big thanks to [Ivelum Team](https://ivelum.com/) for creating such an amazing challenge for junior level programmers.